 Why choose Reid?

 Reid is a highly trusted distributor of motor fuels.
-We represent only the best fuel brands including Exxon, Mobil, Shell, Sunoco, and Gulf.
+We represent only the best fuel brands including Exxon, Marathon, Mobil, Shell, and Sunoco.
 We are experts at hauling logistics and product supply and allocation which assures our customers of the most competitive prices.
 What’s more, our service department is available 24/7 and we have in-house environmental compliance specialists.
 And while Reid has all of the products and services you need to maximize your profitability, the real reason to choose Reid is our people.
 At Reid, we place the highest value on people who are not just knowledgeable but also friendly and easy to work with.
 Call us today!

 How can I add fuel sales to my retail business?

 Though there are some regulatory hurdles to overcome, at Reid we’re experts at enhancing retail businesses with gasoline sales.
 We can guide you along every step of the way.
 Plus, we will purchase all of the tanks, dispensers, canopy, signs and computer systems to get you started.
 And best of all, you’ll enjoy a guaranteed monthly commission on every gallon!
-Call us now or click here for details.
+Call us now for details.

 Where does our crude oil come from?